realnaspter/woocommerce-theteller-payment-gateway/README.md

 With Theteller Woocommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop:
 •	MasterCard/Visa/Union Pay/ Tela Card
 •	Mobile Wallet(MTN, TIGO-AIRTEL, VODAFONE)
+•	Ghana Money (G-Money)

 == PLUGIN FEATURES ==
-•	Accept payment via MasterCard, Visa,Union Pay , Tela , mobile wallets (MTN, TIGO-AIRTEL, VODAFONE).
+•	Accept payment via MasterCard, Visa,Union Pay , Tela , mobile wallets (MTN, TIGO-AIRTEL, VODAFONE, G-Money).
 •	Seamless integration into the WooCommerce checkout page.
 •	Prevent Fraud – Confirm payment from Theteller reporting portal before approving on woocommerce.
 •	Risk Management – Theteller is PCI Level 1 compliant (geek for secure as hell).
-So all card data is stored securely.

 •	Free Help – Theteller provides free technical and account support to merchants, as well as access to online documentation and user guides (theteller@payswitch.com.gh).